admin-else/infinity-scrape/README.md

 $ python3 scrape.py
 ```

-If you do that, it would be appreciated if you could make a pull request so that other people don't have to go through the same process.
+If you do that, it would be appreciated if you could make a pull request so that other people don't have to repopulate the database if you alread did it.
 If you have more problems you can contact me on discord @admin_else.